Stellar Disruption of Axion Miniclusters in the Milky Way: Applications

 The main direct detection experiments that would be affected by the presence of AMCs are `haloscopes'.
 Haloscopes convert cosmic axions into a detectable signal inside a resonant cavity immersed in a strong magnetic field~\cite{Sikivie:1983ip, Sikivie:1985yu}.
 Once the settings for the cavity have been fixed, the power output $P_a$ from the conversion of the cosmic axions in the magnetic field of the cavity is proportional to the local energy density of axions $\rho_a$ times $g_{a\gamma\gamma}^2$~\cite{Sikivie:1983ip, Sikivie:1985yu}.
 The value of the local energy density has contributions from a smooth component in the Solar neighborhood and from substructures like streams and AMCs.
 This means that for a fixed value of $g_{a\gamma\gamma}$, $P_a$ can still vary significantly.
 In particular, an AMC passing near the Earth would enhance the power output of the cavity for a short amount of time.
 This is expected to be a rather rare event, as estimates show that an encounter would occur only every $10^4-10^6$ years~\cite{Sikivie:2006ni, Visinelli:2018wza}.

 Here, we compute the encounter rate for AMCs of radius $\RC$ with the geometrical cross section of the Earth $\sigma = \pi \RC^2$.
 In principle, a correction due to gravitational focusing becomes important for miniclusters with radii smaller than $\bar R = 2G_N\,M_{\oplus}/\sigma_u^2 \approx 10\,$km, where $M_{\oplus}$ is the mass of the Earth and $\sigma_u \approx \mathcal{O}\left(200{\rm \,km/s}\right)$ is the velocity dispersion at the Earth's location.
 Since miniclusters are much larger than $\bar R$, we neglect this focusing contribution.
-The encounter rate between the Earth and the population of miniclusters is \be \Gamma_{\odot} = \nC(r_\odot)\,\overline{\langle\sigma u \rangle}(r_\odot)\,, \ee where $\nC(r_\odot)$ is the local number density of AMCs, $r_\odot = 8.33\,$kpc is the distance of the Solar System from the MW Galactic center~\cite{Gillessen:2008qv} and $\overline{\langle\sigma u \rangle}(r_\odot)$ is the velocity-averaged cross section weighted with the probability distribution of $\RC$ at $r_\odot$.
+The encounter rate between the Earth and the population of miniclusters is